Withdrawals and Release, Refunds

 - If your application for withdrawal is successful you will forfeit the non-refundable deposit.

 A withdrawal means a student has abandoned their studies in the current course.
-In other words if the student decides that they do not want to continue to be enrolled in a course they may remove themselves from the course.
+In other words if the student decides that they do not want to continue to be enrolled in a course they may remove themselves from the course or fail to re-enrol in units in the current study period.
+Re-enrolment needs to occur prior to the end of week 2 of the study period, unless a student applies for Leave of Absence (LOA).
+If a student has not re-enrolled by the end of week two and a LOA has not been applied for, it would be considered a student has abandoned their studies.

-If a student wishes to withdraw from the current course they must first make an appointment with the international student staff to discuss the situation.
+If a student wishes to withdraw from the current course they must first make an appointment with the international student support staff to discuss the situation.
 The staff member may be able to resolve some of the concerns which may result in the student no longer wishing to withdraw.
-However, once the student has discussed the situation and they still wish to withdraw, the Application for Course Withdrawal form must be completed.
-Once the application is processed and withdrawal approved, the international student support staff will arrange for the course to be withdrawn.
+However, once the student has discussed the situation and they still wish to withdraw, the Application for Course Withdrawal form must be completed and submitted together with all required documentation.
+When received the application is assessed and processed.
+If the withdrawal is approved, the international student support staff will arrange for the course to be withdrawn.

 A withdraw may constitute a breach of the student visa conditions and may have serious consequences.
 A withdrawal does not initiate a refund and the student will forfeit any non-refundable fees as allowed under the Refund and Remissions Procedure.

 A student can choose to withdraw from studies at SCU, but it is essential the student understands the academic, financial and student visa implications related to the withdrawal.
 An international student is required to remain full time enrolled in units in the principal course of study for at least six months before they can transfer to another education provider.
 Note: A leave of absence or gap in studies does not constitute full-time enrolment in units.